lxgr-linux/pokete/wiki.md

 #### Treenator
-A scary an dangerous apple tree.
+A scary and dangerous apple tree.

 ```
     (()